 The first step in reporting unclaimed property is to determine if the property is abandoned.
 To do that, you'll need to figure out if you've had communication or other business dealings with the property owner during the abandonment period.
 This period varies according to the property type.

 Next, you should send notices to property owners.
-The notice should state that you are required to deliver the property to the Comptroller’s office by July 1 if they do not claim their property.
+The notice should state that you (a) are holding the property and; (b) are required to deliver the property to the Comptroller’s office by July 1 if they do not claim their property.